MethodAtlas

 The sharp null says the treatment has zero effect on every unit.
 The weak null says the average effect is zero, but allows the treatment to help some individuals and hurt others.

-Randomization inference can reject the sharp null even when the ATE is exactly zero, if the treatment has heterogeneous effects.
+Randomization inference can reject the sharp null even when the average treatment effect (ATE) is exactly zero, if the treatment has heterogeneous effects.
 Suppose a program helps half the population by +2 and hurts the other half by -2.
 The ATE is zero, but the distribution of outcomes differs between treatment and control groups, and a test statistic sensitive to distributional differences (like the Kolmogorov-Smirnov statistic) could detect this difference.

 This sensitivity to heterogeneity is a feature, not a bug — but be aware of what you are testing.
-Note that when testing many hypotheses via RI — for example, across multiple outcomes or subgroups — multiple testing corrections still apply.
+Note that when testing many hypotheses via randomization inference (RI) — for example, across multiple outcomes or subgroups — multiple testing corrections still apply.

 Interactive: Permuting Treatment and Seeing the Null Distribution